tocttou/tocttou.github.io/_posts/2020-01-28-awesome-wasm.md

 published: true
 ---

-While working on pointclouds for [Amphion](https://github.com/rapyuta-robotics/amphion), I came across an interesting problem.
+While working on pointclouds for [Amphion and Zethus](https://ashishchaudhary.in/amphion-zethus), I came across an interesting problem.

 Consider the following scenario:
 1. a stream of messages containing an evolving pointcloud